g0Idfinger/Docker-Velo/README.md

 ### When it completes, you should be able to go to https\://dns entry.domain

 #### Remove an instance
-1. in scripts folder run `./remove.sh`
+1. In scripts folder run `./remove.sh`
-2. it will ask you the name of the instance, ie: if instance name is `test-velo`, you simply enter `test`.
+2. It will ask you the name of the instance, ie: if instance name is `test-velo`, you simply enter `test`.